Functional Programming overview

 ThroughputThe volume of activity planned for a facility component (for example, the amount of material put through a manufacturing process).
 Used to size spaces against expected demand.

 AdjacencyA required spatial relationship between functions or rooms.
-Documented in writing, in tables, or in bubble and stacking diagrams.
+Documented in written descriptions, tables, or diagrams (in practice, often bubble or stacking diagrams).

 Standards of measurementIndustry definitions of how to measure space, published by bodies such as BOMA, the Canadian Standards Association (CSA), the Society of Industrial and Office Realtors, and ANSI.
 Definitions vary, so check before using.